leloykun/leloykun.github.io/content/ponder/lipschitz-n-simplical-transformer/index.md

 #     Text: "Crossposted on X (formerly Twitter)"
 ---

+> This is still a Work in Progress (WIP).
+I've decided to publish this earlier than planned to get feedback and iterate quickly.
+If you spot any mistakes, please don't hesitate to let me know!
+Email me at franzlouiscesista@gmail.com or tag me on X ([@leloykun](https://x.com/leloykun)).

 ## Introduction

 A team from Meta have recently shown that 2-simplical attention improves the exponent in the scaling laws vs. vanilla attention (Roy et al., 2025; Clift et al., 2019, Vaswani et al., 2017).
 This means that while it may not be as good or even worse than vanilla attention flops-vs-loss-wise at smaller scales, the trade-off gets better as the model scales up.
 This would be useful in e.g. large-scale reasoning-LLM training runs where context lengths could blow up to millions, even billions of tokens.
 It is also very Bitter Lesson-pilled: compute exponentially scales over time and having a compute sponge which we can pour more compute into and get better results is great.